JosephKemper/cse210-hw/prove/Develop02/Program Plan.md

 ---Class WriteJournalEntry---
 Get current date from user computer
-Randomly select journal prompt
-Save journal prompt to variable
+Call GenerateJournalPrompt for to display Journal Prompt for user Save journal prompt to variable
 Display journal prompt to user
 Get input from user from user
 Store input in variable

-CreateEntryInstanceName
-take in two digit promptIdentifier and CurrentDate Convert promptIdentifier and CurrentDate to the following format xxddmmmyyy return xxddmmmyyy to be used in creating unique JournalEntry instance name.

-create JournalEntry instance using CurrentDate, JournalPrompt, and JournalEntry

-------Needed to do --------
-Figure out when UserJournal is called
+Return each variable

----Class JournalEntry---
+---Class CreateJournalEntry---
-Called by WriteJournalEntry to convert journal entry to a list containing [CurrentDate, JournalPrompt, JournalEntry] naming convention for JournalEntry instances, will be PromptIdentifierDate for example if the user used prompt 7 on 14 Jan 2023 the class instance would be named 714Jan2023
+Called by WriteJournalEntry to convert journal entry to a list containing [CurrentDate, JournalPrompt, JournalText] The list will be a string based list so CurrentDate will be converted to string.

----Class UserJournal---
+---Class CreateUserJournal---
-create a list of each JournalEntry instance
+create a list of each JournalEntry list

 ---Class DisplayJournal---
+Iterate through the UserJournal to pull out each JournalEntry, then will assign the elements of the journal to a variable and display them to the screen.

+Optional but ideal
+add the option to pause the output to give the user a chance to read the journal entries for longer journals.

 ---Class LoadJournal---
+Let user enter file name
+Load the journal from the file store text in UserJournal List

 ---Class SaveJournal---
+Saves all data to file giving the user option to name file

 ---JournalPrompts---
-Store a collection of journal prompts
-Give each journal prompt a unique promptIdentifier number Return journal prompt and number when called
+Required
+Randomly select a journal prompt for the user
+Return Journal Prompt

+Optional but ideal
+Track which entries have been used and create a way to only display prompts that have been used the least number of times.
+Possible implementation
+create a second list, containing integers equal in length to number of prompts.
+Start each integer at 0 and increase it by 1 each time that prompt has been used.
+And only select prompts based on what has been used the least number of times.